 Harvest Project

-Self-sustainability trainingharvest_1
+Self-sustainability training

 With our Harvest Projects, we prepare School of Ministry students to support themselves and their ministries even in the most remote areas.
 Over the years, we’ve seen economic pressures suck too many of our graduates out of full-time ministry back into the secular workforce.
 Now, we incorporate skills training into the School of Ministry program.
 Harvest Projects offer national pastors and leaders as well as cross-cultural missionaries the knowledge and experience they’ll to become economically self-sustaining.